Proceeds From the Sale of Surplus Property

 The following step/action table tells agencies how to establish profiles in USAS:

-Step Action
+Step | Action |

-1 Verify that appropriation 99908 has been created on the 20 PROFILE screen by the Comptroller’s office.
+1 | Verify that appropriation 99908 has been created on the Appropriation Number Profile (20) screen by the Comptroller’s office.
+Contact your agency’s appropriation control officer if the appropriation has not been created. |

-2 Use a D23 Fund Profile with the following look-ups:
+2 | Use a Fund Profile (D23) with the following lookups:

 Entering Deposits Into USAS